 What is Codependence?

 Codependence is a relational dynamic where one person excessively relies on another for their sense of identity, self-worth, and emotional well-being.
-In a codependent relationship, individuals often lose sight of their own needs and boundaries, focusing primarily on pleasing and supporting their partner, often at their own expense.
+In a codependent relationship, individuals often lose sight of their own needs and boundaries, focusing primarily on pleasing and supporting their partner, often at their own expense, which can lead to caregiver fatigue.
 This behavior can stem from past experiences, such as growing up in a dysfunctional family or having low self-esteem.

 Characteristics of Codependence: